-Choosing a major is a huge decision that students need to make in college and Career Services is here to help!
-By utilizing the resources on this page and working one-on-one with a career counselor and/or a Peer Career Advisor, you will decide on a major that works best for your career goals.
+Choosing a major is an important decision that all college students must make and Career Services is here to help!
+By utilizing the resources on this page, working one-on-one with a career counselor, and/or participating in one of our Exploratory Career Coaching Groups, you will be equipped with the strategies to decide on a major that works best for your career goals.

 Career assessment tools are available to use with the counseling staff when determined to be appropriate.
 These will help you to identify a possible academic major as well as a career area that might relate to your values, interest, skills and abilities.
 The instruments that we use include the Myers-Briggs Personality Type Indicator and the Strong Interest Inventory.

-When deciding upon a major, there are four steps students can take to make an educated decision.
+When deciding upon a major, here are five steps students can take to make an educated decision:

-Occupational Outlook Handbook-this resource gives you information for hundreds of jobs on the following: training and education, earnings, what you do on the job and where people work
+- Visit the Occupational Outlook Handbook, which provides information for hundreds of jobs on the following: training and education, earnings, what you do on the job, related occupations and more

 - Shadow professionals